CMS-Enterprise/eks-core/BRANCH.md

 ## Overview

 This guide documents the branching strategy for this repository.
-Follow the instructinos in the sections below when creating or merging branches.
+Follow the instructions in the sections below when creating or merging branches.

 ## Branch Naming

-The following sections describe the naming shceme that will be used for branches.
+The following sections describe the naming scheme that will be used for branches.

 ### Topic Branch

-This branch is used to represnt active work on a ticket.
+This branch is used to represent active work on a ticket.
 It should be named with a prefix matching the Jira ticket ID with a short description (e.g. `JIRA-123-work-to-do`).